dkurta/chess_pet_project/README.md

  github-account and import the project you want to investigate.
 Than you only have to to add the sonar-scanner to the local %PATH% and run it in the local directory.
 After these steps, you can see the metrics on the sonarcloud.io page.
+ The code analysis with sonarqube is also part of the Jenkins Pipeline.

 ## Clean Code Development